 After the lessons learned from Rootkit Hunter, I started a new project with a broader goal: help people improving security defenses on their systems.
-Also focused on Linux, Mac OS X, and UNIX systems.
-This auditing and hardening tool is still under development since its original release in 2007.
+Also focused on Linux, macOS, and Unix-based systems.
+This auditing and system hardening tool is still under development since its original release in 2007.

-Linux Audit is one of the rare Linux security blogs available.
+Linux Audit is the name of my Linux security blog.
 Articles cover topics in-depth with the goal to be available to both beginners and more advanced Linux users.
-The blog was created by me in 2014 as a research project and knowledge sharing hub.
-It is an ongoing project and new articles are published after extensive research.
+The blog was created by me in 2014 as a research project.
+Its goal is to provide a knowledge hub and share information about Linux security.
+Main topics include Linux system hardening, security auditing, and compliance.
+Linux Audit is an ongoing project and new articles are published after extensive research.
 Quality above quantity.

 Linux Security Expert

-The LSE project consists of a Linux security training, security tools, and other resources.
-Its goal is to become a one-stop place for Linux security, whenever one is seeking to learn or doing practical tasks for better understanding.
+The Linux Security Expert (LSE) project has the goal to create a security library, including a training focused on Linux security.
+One of the bigger sections is a database of open source security tools that are categorized and tagged.
+It also ranks the tools in a top 100.
+The project goal is to become a one-stop place for Linux security, whenever one is seeking to learn or doing practical tasks for better understanding.

 If you like speaking engagements, you know how hard it is to keep up with the ongoing Call for Papers.
 I maintain a Twitter handle to retweet CFPs of conferences that are related to information security.
 This side project helps you to see which CFPs are interesting for you and helps organizers of conferences to be more submissions.
 The Twitter handle is @infosec_cfp.